What is depression in teens?

 If you have depression, you have one or more of these symptoms most of the time:

 - Feeling of emptiness

 - Being angry, irritable, or frustrated, even at minor things

 You also may also have other symptoms, such as:

 - No longer caring about things you used to enjoy

-- Changes in weight - losing weight when you are not dieting or gaining weight from eating too much
+- Changes in weight, such as losing weight when you are not dieting or gaining weight from eating too much

-- Changes in sleep - having trouble falling asleep or staying asleep, or sleeping much more than usual
+- Changes in sleep, such as having trouble falling asleep or staying asleep, or sleeping much more than usual

 - Feeling restless or having trouble sitting still